Search

 NUTRITION TIP #7 BY BAPTISTE CHASSAGNE: “DRINK WARM AND STAY MINDFUL ABOUT HYDRATION”

 "In the cold and humidity, you naturally feel less thirsty.
 This sensation is deceptive - you can become dehydrated without realizing it!
 I make it a point to drink small sips regularly, every 10 minutes, targeting one 500 mL flask per hour.
-In these flasks, I use two types of Drink Mix: salted soup drink mix or a higher-calorie prototype Drink Mix.
+In these flasks, I use two types of Drink Mix: Salted Soup or a higher-calorie prototype Drink Mix.
 I add hot water to them for a comforting effect, both mentally and for my stomach.
 This requires some logistical planning with my support team, who prepare several thermoses of boiling water before the race."

 "In the cold and humidity, you naturally feel less thirsty.
 This sensation is deceptive - you can become dehydrated without realizing it! "